meranjith28/SSB/README.md

 •	Execute the code
 •	If any Error, correct it in code and execute again
-•	Verify the generated waveform using Tabulation and Model Waveform
+•	Verify the generated waveform using Tabulation and Model Waveform.

 Model Waveform